sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

                 submit=submit)
 ```

 For a Dagman, only a `name` has to be provided (used to construct the submit, log, etc. file names).
-In this example a `submit` parameter, the path to the directory where the Dagman submit file will be saved, is also provided.
+While the `submit` parameter is the directory path where the Dagman submit file will be saved (if not provided, it defaults to the current directory).

 ### Setting up Jobs

-Now we're ready to add some Job objects to the Dagman.
+Now we're ready to add some Jobs to the Dagman.
 Both a `name` and an `executable` must be provided to create a Job.

 ```python
 # Instantiate Jobs